© Copyright 2023, R. Fleischer

 A solvent consisting of toluene, n-butyl acetate, 2-butoxyethyl acetate, & a few other things.

-RESULTS OF MY ABOVE TESTING (including work ending in 2015:
+RESULTS OF MY ABOVE MANY YEARS OF TESTING (including extended work ending in 2015:

-2. Tests were done to determine if there was a shift in the concentration of mass.
-This WAS found to be so, BUT was not excessive; BUT combined with an over-all change in weight, was more prominent than might be expected.
+Tests were done to determine if there was a shift in the concentration of mass.
+This WAS found to be so, BUT was not initially thought to be excessive.
+BUT, combined with an over-all change in weight, it was more prominent than might be expected.
 A small change in mass movement, plus a small change in weight, would be enough to cause a float to sink a fair amount.
 I thought about the mass change effect a lot, and suddenly my brain recognized something so simple, that I am surprised I had not thought of it early-on.
 The floats are pivoted at one end, not in the middle.
 Thus, a small mass and weight change will have a very much proportionally larger effect than imagined.
 I think I proved this to be so, with some additional measurements.
 This would also account for the ANGLE at which the floats 'floated in gasoline' in my lab beakers, that ANGLE being not what would be normally expected, from new float to old float.

-3. Change in dimensions: of each float assembly, both sides were measured for width & length.
-There was a small variation noted even with brand new floats.
-One surprise was that the dimensions changed very little from new.
-I theorize that the outside of the float tends to harden some, & become slowly more impervious, whilst the nastier fuel components get inside & do their damage on the float inner portion.

-Later work, ending in year 2015, tended to strongly show that the float weight increases are caused by absorption of some sort of additives in the gasoline, that were NOT any of the solvents I tested, & I believe are not any sort of solvents at all, but are various metallic or otherwise additives that can add their weight, even if in miniscule quantities, to the float material itself, and are accumulative.
+Later work, ending in year 2015, tended to strongly show that the float weight increases are caused by absorption of some sort of additives in the gasoline, that were NOT changes by the solvents I tested, & I believe are not any sort of solvent causes at all (or, minimally), but are various metallic or otherwise additives that can add their weight, even if in miniscule quantities, to the float material itself, and are accumulative.
 In other words, SOMETHING discolors the floats & adds weight, & some things may & do add weight to the INternals of the floats, & those substances may not be the same that discolor the outsides.
 NO formal laboratory tests were run, due to cost; although I thought I had a spectroscopic analysis lab lined-up for the work at one time for free.
 It was an unfortunate omission, as it turned out.
 There was another omission too, my 'friend' at Chevron, who would discuss things so long as I did not use his name, etc., ...retired, and then died of a heart attack.
 I dearly would have liked to discuss the effect of additives on Bing Floats with him.
 I should have done this many years earlier!

-4. INternal discoloration was NOT noted on some, but the worst were ALWAYS discolored (and, outside too, considerably darker).
+INternal discoloration was NOT noted on some, but the worst were ALWAYS discolored (and, outside too, considerably darker).
 Almost no truly bad float-sinking reports by owners were still white on the outside (although some were INternally a bit darker).

-As the floats became worse....that is, they tended to sink in gasoline more & more, this means they became heavier .....the INside of the floats tended to turn into a somewhat MUSHY & almost granular mixture, even if left out to dry for a considerable period of time.
+As the floats became worse....that is, they tended to sink in gasoline more & more, this means they became heavier ...the INside of the floats tended to turn into a somewhat MUSHY & almost granular mixture, even if left out to dry for a considerable period of time.
 ONCE cut open, they would dry out, although this took a fair amount of time ...several hours, & not fully for a few days.
 The OUTside tended to be a harder 'shell'.
 The conclusion is that whatever the exposure medium was, it tended to migrate INside and make changes to the contents, & generally INcreased the internal mass weight.
 Mushiness and granularity were not the only changes noted.
-There was a small shift ...mass movement to change the CG.
+There was a small shift ...a mass movement to change the CG.
 The worst floats tended to have small voids in the floats (bubbles or similar).
-My suspicions are strongly that something, ...perhaps something in gasoline I did not test for (dyes, metallic compounds, etc)....may be modifying the insides of those floats, besides the fuels tested.
+My suspicions are strongly that something, ...perhaps something in gasoline I did not test for (dyes, metallic compounds, etc)....may be modifying the insides of those floats.
 It is also possible that the initial brand-new float change to the interior is actually the effect of the things I tested for, but would take many many more months.
 There was absolutely no doubt that MTBE containing gasoline made the interior of the floats mushy.....but surprisingly, since Bing touts its dual-independent floats as 'alcohol-proof', I did not find big changes with alcohols of any common type!
 My suspicions are that some dyes and various special combustion cleaning additives may be the cause.
 I also believe that metallic and non-metallic compounds imbed themselves into the OUTER surface.

-Conclusion: I am almost certain that the problem with the one-piece float assembly is one of very long term exposure to a mixture of various solvents & additive compounds in today's common gasoline's.
-The shift is in weight, mass (which tends to shift more on the lower leading portion of the float, so the float weight change is amplified in carburetor effects.
-The only answer is to replace the floats when needed; or, go to the problematic Bing dual-independent kits; or, shave the weights a bit.
+Conclusion: I am almost certain that the heaviness and sinking problems with the stock one-piece float assembly is one of very long term exposure to a mixture of various solvents & additive compounds in today's common gasoline's.
+The shift is in both weight and mass (which tends to shift more on the lower leading portion of the float, so the float weight change is amplified in carburetor effects).
+The only answers are to replace the floats when needed; or, go to the problematic and expensive Bing dual-independent kits; or, shave the weights a bit.

 One final word:

 I failed to do a couple of tests that I've noted in this article, but also one other.
-That would have been a test done right from the beginning, because I did not think of it.
-I should have tested a brand-new float for years, weighing it now and then, with it ONLY in 100 Low Lead Aviation fuel.
+That would have been a test done right from the beginning, but I did not think of it.
+I would have tested a brand-new float for years, weighing it now and then, with it ONLY in 100 Low Lead Aviation fuel.